Josh Allen Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- Allen's 241.3 passing yards per game in three matchups against the Chiefs are 34.2 less than yards than his over/under in Sunday's game.
+- Allen averages 241.3 passing yards per game in three matchups against the Chiefs, 39.2 fewer yards his over/under in Sunday's game.

-- Allen threw multiple TD passes in all of those games against the Chiefs.
+- In all of those outings against the Chiefs, Allen threw multiple TDs.

-- The 263.6 yards per game the Chiefs are allowing through the air makes them the NFL's 25th-ranked pass defense.
+- The Chiefs have the NFL's 25th-ranked pass defense this season, yielding 263.6 yards per game through the air.

 Recent Performances

-- In last week's matchup with the Patriots, Allen completed 84.0 percent of his passes for 308 yards, while throwing five touchdowns.

-- He added six carries for 66 yards, averaging 11 yards per carry .
+- Allen added 66 yards on six carries, averaging 11 yards per carry .

-- Allen has thrown for 667 yards (222.3 ypg) on 56-of-96 passing with seven touchdowns and three interceptions over his last three games.
+- Allen has racked up 667 passing yards (222.3 per game) and has a 58.3% completion percentage (56-for-96) over his last three appearances, tossing seven touchdowns and three interceptions.

-- He's also rushed 26 times for 210 yards and two touchdowns, averaging 70.0 yards per game.

 Allen's Buffalo Teammates